 How To Become A Health Information Manager

-Do you want to use your knowledge of computers and information technology in the healthcare setting?
-If the answer is yes then you can consider a career as a health information manager.
-In this profession, your main task is to keep all patient records safe and secure.
+A health information manager keeps all patient records safe and secure.
 You must see to it that only those personnel who are authorized to do so have access to the institution’s database.
 You must maintain patient records, always seeing to it that these are complete and correct.
 Accuracy is very important in this job since the records could be used for research purpose or in endeavors that help the organization maintain the quality of its products or services.

 Health information managers are classified by the US Bureau of Labor Statistics as a type of medical and health services manager.
 Included in this category are clinical administrators, nursing home administrators and assistant administrators.
 The role of medical and health services managers lies in the planning, direction and coordination of various services in the healthcare setting.